yashints/yashints.dev/content/posts/2020/04/13/lighthouse-ci.md

 path: '/lighthouse-ci/'
 author: Yaser Adel Mehraban
 date: 2020-04-13
-title: "Stay on top of performance with Lighthouse CI 🚦"
+title: "Stay on top of performance with Lighthouse CI \U0001F6A6"
 popular: true
 tags: [webdev, showdev, performance, lighthouse]
+cover: ./socialpreview.png
 ---

 You've spent many hours trying to improve your web performance and have got it to a good speed.
 What happens next?
 How do you ensure it remains in good shape especially if you're working in a team with diverse backgrounds and level of coding.